A very unusual, wooden work/sewing table of William IV - antique

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Attributes / Details